Anjum Moudgil: 2019

 On 1 May 2019, Anjum claimed the world number 2 spot in women's 10m Air Rifle ISSF rankings.
-She was India's No. 1 in Women’s 50m 3P.
+She was India's No. 1 in Women's 50m 3P.

 Awards

-Anjum is one of 19 athletes picked up by the selection committee for the Arjuna Award year 2019.
+Anjum is one of only 1 athlete picked by the selection committee for the Arjuna Award year 2019 for Shooting Sport She has been nominated for Khel Ratna twice ..